 - Tell them the truth

 Explain the condition to your kids fully.
-Don’t hide what the condition means for them or the new things they’ll have to start doing.
+Don’t hide what having childhood diabetes means for them or the new things they’ll have to start doing.
 Tell them their Type 1 diabetes isn’t preventable, and won’t go away.
 Give them all the information about what life will now be like for them.

 Inform them that they will need the right nutrition, enough exercise, insulin shots, and glucose monitoring.
 Don’t hide any facts, but don’t make it seem scarier than it is either.
 Inform them that their diabetes hasn’t come about because of something they’ve done, and that their life won’t stop because of this.
 Rather, they will just have to adjust to a new lifestyle.